wikid24/ffxiv_mmd_tools_helper/research/README.md

 # Joints
 -  Joints need to be added to rigid bodies with physics such as hair, skirts and tails.
+They attach the rigid bodies to eachother so that they don't just 'fall off' and hit the floor.
 -  Joints are used to attach rigid bodies that will have physics applied to them (such as hair, tails, skirts, breasts and earrings).
 -  Joints control physics "sway" such as how far the rigid body is allowed to bend.
     - Tails (if you'd want to be very stiff) so you'd limit them to +/- 5 degrees or so in all directions (so x,y,z) would apply the same amount.